gatsbyjs/gatsby/docs/tutorial/image-tutorial.md

 ### Installing plugins to help with images

-Now you’ll configure gatsby-source-filesystem to load the image directory, add a GraphQL query to a page, add an image to the page, and then view the result in the browser.
+Now you will need to add the `gatsby-transformer-sharp` and `gatsby-plugin-sharp` plugins to `gatsby-config.js`, add a GraphQL query to a page, add an image to the page, and then view the result in the browser.

 First, you’ll need to install a few plugins and their dependencies:

 ```shell